Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 delR x t@(T B t1 y t2) = balR $ T B t1 y (del x t2)
 ```

-And thats all these are the possible cases of `delL` and `delR`.
+And thats all, these are the possible cases of `delL` and `delR`.

-So moving to the final case of the deletion which is fusing the 2 subtrees when the node is found.
+So moving to the final case of the deletion, which is fusing the 2 subtrees when the node is found.

 The cases are really simple when the color of 2 roots are different i.e. black and red or red and black.